 The faculty and staff of the Northwestern University Feinberg School of Medicine’s Department of Radiology are committed to educating future leaders of our field, conducting innovative research and providing exceptional patient care and service to physicians through our affiliated care sites and hospitals.

 Our experienced faculty provide specialized training, research and patient care related to a number of specialties.
-Explore our Medical Specialties to learn more about our areas of expertise.
+Explore our Divisions to learn more about our areas of expertise.

-Assistant Professor of McCormick School of Engineering and Radiology
+Assistant Professor of McCormick School of Engineering, Physical Therapy and Human Movement Sciences and Radiology

 Rad came to Northwestern University in 2018.
 She is an engineer and scientist with expertise in the application of computational electromagnetic techniques for the safety assessment of medical imaging and therapeutic devices.
 Her work focuses on application of computational modeling to guide hardware design, safety assessment and the optimization of imaging protocols for MRI scans in patients with conductive implants.